SWaeldchen/swaeldchen.github.io/_news/ausschreibung.md

 ***
 #### **Requirements:**
 1. completed university degree (Diplom, Master or equivalent) in Mathematics, Computer Science or a closely related course of studies,
+2. experience in theoretical research (e.g. proving mathematical theorems)
-2. solid knowledge of probability theory
+3. solid knowledge of probability theory
-3. good programming skills (Python)
+4. good programming skills (Python)
-4. knowledge in computational complexity theory, graph theory and game theory are an advantage
+5. knowledge in computational complexity theory, graph theory and game theory are an advantage
-5. fluent in English
+6. fluent in English
-6. independent thinker
+7. independent thinker

 Write me **(waeldchen@zib.de)** for further information.
 If you know a candidate that might be a good fit for this position, please forward them this announcement.